 Designing for healthcare depends on blending humanity with tech

 All the new medicines and advancing technologies in healthcare mean nothing without the interactions between doctors and patients.
-When a person walks in complaining of an ache or pain, it’s the doctor’s job to use their knowledge and intuition to tease out details and offer a diagnosis.
+When a person walks in complaining of an ache or pain, the doctor’s job is to use their knowledge and intuition to tease out details and offer a diagnosis.
 That process is intrinsic to the profession, and it’s why the doctor-patient relationship is so sacred.

 It’s also the same process we use when building software for healthcare providers.

 Today, TXI has worked on everything from an app to educate doctors with interactive CME-crediting lessons to software that connects homecare providers with clients and their families.
-Over those and other projects, we’ve picked up a few lessons on how to design healthcare software, starting with exactly how different it is.
+Over those and other projects, we’ve picked up a few lessons on how to design healthcare software with a human-centered mindset.

 Regulation makes healthcare software design completely different from consumer-oriented tech

 Healthcare regulations influence many decisions healthcare professionals make, playing a role in everything from how they record and store data to how they prescribe treatment.
 Malpractice is a major fear, and for good reason.
 That’s why everything in the industry is put under the microscope, to keep practitioners from making themselves any more liable than they need to be.

-Keeping all patient health information (PHI) stored securely to stay on the right side of HIPAA regulations is a unique challenge in the healthcare industry.
+Keeping all protected health information (PHI) stored securely to stay on the right side of HIPAA regulations is a unique challenge in the healthcare industry.
 And while the bulk of the pressure falls on strong development and security work, HIPAA compliance also extends to design, informing how we manage interactions that deal with PHI.